richlaw1986/dspm-guides/guides/prevent-exposure-of-passwords-snowflake.md

     <div class="cyera-highlight">
         <h3>Introducing Cyera</h3>
-        <p>Cyera is a modern Data Security Posture Management (DSPM) platform that continuously monitors your sensitive data and security configurations across cloud services.
+        <p><a href="https://www.cyera.com">Cyera</a> is a modern Data Security Posture Management (DSPM) platform that continuously monitors your sensitive data and security configurations across cloud services.
 Using advanced AI and natural language processing (NLP), Cyera can automatically detect weak password policies, identify accounts with elevated privileges, and monitor authentication patterns to prevent password exposure incidents in Snowflake before they lead to data breaches.</p>
     </div>